 Q: What ages do you teach?

 A: We have experience teaching piano to 2-year-olds through adults.
-We currently accept students as young as 3, and as old as. . . .
+We currently accept private students as young as 3, and as old as. . . .
 Well, it’s never too late to start piano lessons, and we enjoy working with adult students too!
+Remember: You’re never too grey to play!

 We believe it is very important to use age-appropriate materials at each level, matching the interests and strengths of each age group.
 At NWSM studio, beginning 5-year-olds use different books than beginning 8-year-olds or beginning middle-school students or adults.